PCMon/FlipperZero-BadUSB-BadKB-SysInfoAndWifi/README.md

 [Full .exe code also included](https://github.com/PCMon/FlipperZero-BadUSB-BadKB-SysInfoAndWifi/blob/main/TempDriverUtil.py)

-If the program fails in some way to collect any information as seen in the webhook embeds please comment the issue and i'll look into it
+If the program fails in some way to collect any information as seen in the webhook embeds please comment the issue and i'll look into it.
 (GPU data currently only works for NVIDIA gpus)

 PAYLOAD TIME: 15.6s